-We at Tree Doctors are trying to spread awareness of a very severe pest endangering all ash trees in the GTA.
-Please read the following: The Emerald Ash Borer (EAB) has recently been detected in the City of Toronto.
-The EAB is an invading pest from Asia that attacks and kills all species of ash trees.
+We at Tree Doctors are trying to spread awareness of a severe infestation endangering all ash trees in the greater Toronto area.
+The Emerald Ash Borer (EAB) has recently been detected in the City of Toronto and is an invading pest from Asia that attacks and kills all species of ash trees.

 All ash trees in Toronto are at risk of dying from this infestation.
 Mortality may occur in as short a period as one year, however, death normally occurs within 2-3 years of a tree becoming infested.
-The recent tree canopy study estimates that there are 860,000 ash trees in total on public and private lands.
-The initial areas of infestation detected in 2007 are likely to lose most of their ash trees by 2012.
-EAB will eventually spread to the rest of Toronto, killing most ash trees in the City by about 2015 – 2017.
+The recent tree canopy study estimates that there are 860,000 ash trees in total on public and private lands in Toronto.
+EAB has now spread throughout Toronto, killing most ash trees in the City in 2015 – 2017.

-The City of Toronto has a plan (Link: EAB staff report) to manage the impact of EAB on Toronto`s urban forest.
 Quarantine is established around Toronto and most of southern and southwestern Ontario.
 There are new prohibitions and restrictions of movement on nursery stock, trees, leaves, logs, lumber, wood, wood chips and bark chips from all ash species and for firewood of all species.
 Call us to inquire about these restrictions.